Jas is a born and bred novocastrian and graduated with a bachelor of Physiotherapy (honours) from the University of Newcastle.

 Will completed a Master of Physiotherapy from the University of Canberra.
 He worked in private practices in Canberra before relocating to Newcastle.
 Will is a Watson Headache® Certified Practitioner enabling him to affectively assess if your cluster headache, tension headache or migraine is contributed by your cervical spine (neck), and treat it.
 Will also has a particular interest in treating those with temporomandibular dysfunctions (TMJ pain, jaw pain, clicking jaw, restricted jaw movements) utilising the Latimer Approach and neck pain (e.g. whiplash symptoms, postural pain and stress related).

 Over the years he has enjoyed treating an array of musculoskeletal conditions including pelvic instabilities/dysfunctions, back pain and foot pain.
 In combination with patient education and active rehabilitation, Will is an advocate of a 'hands-on' approach when it comes to intervention.
 He has also worked closely with orthopaedic specialists to ensure clients achieve optimal results with their rehabilitation.
-Outside of work Will enjoys travelling, surfing and ultimate frisbee.
+Outside of work Will enjoys travelling, surfing and entertaining his son.

 Diploma of Remedial Massage Therapy

-Treat yourself and book a Massage with Emma today.
+Treat yourself and book a Massage today.
 She can't wait to meet you.